Student Researcher's Handbook

 provides the opportunity for non-graduating UCI juniors and

-seniors to become involved in IT-related research under the
+seniors to become involved in research on the Internet of Things under the

 guidance of UCI faculty mentors.
 The Edwards